Can we declare dslr camera in us customs

 It is always a good idea to keep supporting documents, such as receipts or proof of purchase, handy when declaring your DSLR camera.
 This can help validate the value you provide on the customs declaration form and prevent any misconceptions or disputes.

-See also Best lower end dslr camera
+See also Best nikon dslr camera for night shots

 Remember that US Customs may conduct random checks or request additional information about the camera during the declaration process.
 Being honest and prepared will help ensure a smooth experience when declaring your DSLR camera at US Customs.